huichen/consistent_redis/README.md

-# consistent_redis
-Redis cluster with consistent hashing
+# How to run a masterless redis cluster with consistent hashing and data redundancy

 ## Set consistent service environment